Retail Therapy: When Shopping Provides Short-Term Happiness

 After the 9/11 attack, US President George W. Bush told the public to “go shopping,” acknowledging the positive influence of retail therapy on our overall state of happiness and well-being.

-What Bush didn’t tell the public was that retail therapy has become a short-term instant gratification global trend, where people buy products, not because they need them, but because the act of shopping makes them feel good.
+What Bush didn’t tell the public was that retail therapy has become a short-term, instant gratification global trend.
+People buy products not because they need them, but because the act of shopping makes them feel good.
+Naturally, this isn’t the best way to deal with negative emotions.
+And while it is true that retail therapy is great for the economy, it does not result in any significant long-term improvement in our well-being.
+Instead, it depletes our valuable resources (money) and contributes to a hoarding problem.

-In other words, Bush told the public to distract themselves from their immediate worries, and it worked for a short while.
-The economy experienced a short-burst of consumption, but things quickly went back to what they used to be.
-Unfortunately, retail therapy provided a fleeting positive feeling at best, proving once again what psychologists knew for decades: we can’t buy out our way of some of our most fundamental problems and sometimes we have to deal with them head first.
+In this way, retail therapy provided, at best, fleeting positive feelings, proving once again what psychologists have known for decades: we can’t buy our way out of some of our most fundamental problems, and sometimes we have to deal with them head-on.

 Short-Term Gratification of Shopping